Knock on Wood (Eddie Floyd song)

-"Knock on Wood" is a 1966 hit song written by Eddie Floyd and Steve Cropper and originally performed by Floyd.
-The song has become covered by later artists, most notably Amii Stewart in 1979.
+"Knock on Wood" is a song by Eddie Floyd and Steve Cropper released as a single by Floyd in 1966.
+The song was later covered by other artists, most notably Amii Stewart in 1979.
 Stewart's disco version was the most successful on weekly music charts.

 Eddie Floyd version

+"Knock On Wood" was written in the Lorraine Motel in Memphis, Tennessee (now The National Civil Rights Museum).
+Steve Cropper has stated in interviews that there was a lightning storm the night that he and Eddie wrote the song, hence the lyrics 'It's like thunder, lightning, The way you love me is frightening'.
+The song was based on another song co-written by Cropper, the Wilson Pickett version of "In the Midnight Hour" (1965), having the same chord progression "only played in reverse".

+According to Floyd, "Knock On Wood" was initially written for Otis Redding.
+However, Stax label manager Jim Stewart turned down the idea of Redding recording the song.
+Both sides of the single were recorded on July 13, 1966 at Stax Records house studio in Memphis, Tennessee, with Stax's house band Booker T. & the M.G.'s (Cropper on guitar, Donald "Duck" Dunn on bass, Al Jackson Jr. on drums, Booker T. Jones on keyboards), Isaac Hayes on piano and Wayne Jackson on trumpet.
+Stewart produced the session.

+"Knock on Wood" was released as a single by Stax on July 25, 1966, featuring "Got to Make a Comeback" on the B-side.
 His recording peaked at number 28 on the Billboard Hot 100 and spent one week at number 1 on the Soul Singles chart.
-The song was written in the Lorraine Motel in Memphis, Tennessee (now The National Civil Rights Museum).
-Steve Cropper has stated in interviews that there was a lightning storm the night that he and Eddie wrote the song, hence the lyrics 'It's like thunder, lightning, The way you love me is frightening'.
 Floyd's version earned a Gold certification from the Recording Industry Association of America (RIAA) on July 17, 1995.
+The song became the title track for Floyd's debut album, released on January 26, 1967.

 Otis Redding and Carla Thomas version

 David Bowie version

-David Bowie released a live performance of the song as a single in the UK in 1974; the recording was taken from Bowie's live album David Live.
-The B-side, "Panic in Detroit", was not on that album but was from the same concert.
+David Bowie's live performance of the song was released as a single in several countries in 1974.
+The single, taken from Bowie's live album David Live, reached the top ten in the UK.
+The B-side, "Panic in Detroit", was not included on that album, but was from the same concert.
 It was added to the 2005 release of the album.